Danielle K. Citron

 - Caddell and Chapman Professor of Law

 Danielle Citron is the Jefferson Scholars Foundation Schenck Distinguished Professor in Law, Caddell and Chapman Professor of Law at UVA, where she writes and teaches about privacy, free expression and civil rights.
 Her scholarship and advocacy have been recognized nationally and internationally.
 In 2019, Citron was named a MacArthur Fellow based on her work on cyberstalking and intimate privacy.
 In 2018, she received the UMD Champion of Excellence award and in 2015, the United Kingdom’s Prospect Magazine named her one of the Top 50 World Thinkers and The Daily Record named her one of the Top 50 Most Influential Marylanders.
 She serves as the inaugural director of the school’s LawTech Center, which focuses on pressing questions in law and technology.

-For the past decade, Citron has worked with lawmakers, law enforcement and tech companies to combat invasions of intimate privacy.
-In June 2019, she testified before Congress about the national security and privacy risks of deepfakes and have been working with Hill staff on a bill to criminalize digital forgeries.
-She has been deeply involved in reform efforts around the regulation of online platforms.
+For the past decade, Citron has worked with lawmakers, law enforcement and tech companies to combat online abuse.
+In June 2019, she testified before Congress about the national security and privacy risks of deepfakes and have been working with Hill staff on a bill to criminalize digital impersonation.
+She has been involved in reform efforts around the regulation of online platforms.
 In October 2019, she testified before Congress about Section 230 of the Communications Decency Act.
 From 2014 to 2016, Citron served as an advisor to then-California Attorney General Kamala Harris and as a member of Harris’ Task Force to Combat Cyber Exploitation and Violence Against Women.
 In 2011, Citron testified about misogynistic cyber hate speech before the Inter-Parliamentary Committee on Anti-Semitism at the House of Commons in the United Kingdom.
 Since 2011, she has been a member of Facebook’s Non-Consensual Intimate Imagery Task Force and an adviser and a member of Twitter’s Trust and Safety Task Force and as an adviser to the company since 2009.
 She is an adviser to the dating app Bumble and the music streaming service Spotify.

 Citron is the vice president of the Cyber Civil Rights Initiative, a nonprofit devoted to fighting for civil rights and liberties in the digital age that was founded in 2013 and named after her article “Cyber Civil Rights.”
 She serves on the boards of directors of the Electronic Privacy Information Center and the Future of Privacy, as well as on the Advisory Board of the Anti-Defamation League’s Center on Technology and Society and the Center on Investigative Journalism.
-In 2020, she received a $75,000 grant from the Knight Foundation to study the salutary impact of intimate privacy laws on victims, a project that she is co-leading with Canadian academic Jonathon Penney.
+In 2020, she received a $75,000 grant from the Knight Foundation to study the salutary impact of intimate privacy laws on victims, a project that she is co-leading with Canadian academic Jon Penney.

 Citron is an affiliate scholar at the Stanford Center on Internet and Society, Yale Information Society Project, and NYU’s Policing Project.
 She is a member of Axon’s advisory board on artificial intelligence ethics.
 As a member of the American Law Institute, she serves as an adviser to the Restatement Third, Information Privacy Principles Project and Restatement (Third) Torts: Defamation and Privacy.